 Recently, a genetic study of motion sickness was published in an "open access" type journal (Hromatka, 2015).
 They looked at 80,494 samples from a commercial personal genetics company, 23andme.
 They reported that there are 35 loci in their human genome sample, largely European ancestry, were associated with a greater propensity to develop motion sickness.
 Many of these locations were near genes involved in balance, eye, ear, and brain development.
 There was also an association between migraine, post operative nausea and vomiting (PONV), vertigo, and motion sickness.
 Both migraine and PONV shared genetic associations with motion sickness.
 One might think that a "fishing expedition" study like this, lacking any a-priori assumptions, could produce results due to chance alone.
 We hope that other similar studies emerge that can be compared with this one.

 There are certain illness that eliminate motion sickness.
-These include bilateral loss of inner ear function (e.g. William James, the American Pragmatist philospher), and lesions of the cerebellar nodulus (Bard).
+These include bilateral loss of inner ear function (according to William James, the American Pragmatist philospher), and lesions of the cerebellar nodulus (Bard).
 As these illnesses are even worse than motion sickness, and there has been no attempt to use this observation clinically.

 What Causes Motion Sickness ?

 Although the dominant theory concerning motion sickness involves sensory conflict, there are also 2 other theories that "emphasize one of these responses, but deny the importance of the others" (Flanagan et al, 2004).
 As each of these situations occurs in nearly all motion, the question then becomes, which one is the most important.